xy-grainsynth/workshop/README.md

 <img src="https://github.com/xy-grainsynth/xy-prototype/assets/115570643/34b7190e-8a4f-4ede-9a6f-cfd78e3b5bac"  width="200" height="200">

 ## Practical session: creating a mini web synth
-1. create index.html, load p5 and tweakpane library, add css stylesheet, test in VS studio code [Step 1](https://github.com/xy-grainsynth/workshop/tree/3e2b8b6582ee4d3fdd18285555bde1f1e51077b2)
+1. create index.html, load p5 and tweakpane library, add css stylesheet, test in VS studio code, check for errors using the console output [Step 1](https://github.com/xy-grainsynth/workshop/tree/3e2b8b6582ee4d3fdd18285555bde1f1e51077b2)
 2. p5 framework and web audio
+   - create js/Step2/main.js file in VS Studio Code
+     ```
+     function setup() {

+     }

+     function draw() {
+     }
+     ```
+   - create p5 sketch with setup() and draw()
    - p5 sketch stub and web audio context definition
-3. defining/setting gain, connecting to master output
+4. defining/setting gain, connecting to master output
-4. sourcing own recordings .wav format max. duration 1 minute (think of a sound that would be interesting to use for transitions from natural to extreme/unfamiliar state) Search on [BBC Sound Effects](https://sound-effects.bbcrewind.co.uk/search?q=nature&resultSize=30) or other open-access libraries
+5. sourcing own recordings .wav format max. duration 1 minute (think of a sound that would be interesting to use for transitions from natural to extreme/unfamiliar state) Search on [BBC Sound Effects](https://sound-effects.bbcrewind.co.uk/search?q=nature&resultSize=30) or other open-access libraries
-5. sounds laden/defining and loading buffers
+6. sounds laden/defining and loading buffers
-6. connection between web audio und canvas
+7. connection between web audio und canvas
-7. grains generator: how are the granulator work
+8. grains generator: how are the granulator work
    - example stub
    - continue adding one effect and exposing the value to test it
-8. setting up a GUI to control the web audio context and expose the granular synth parameters
+9. setting up a GUI to control the web audio context and expose the granular synth parameters
    - tweakpane library
    - grain param monitors
-9. test/play with the built synth, and define a sound that associates with a climate condition, defining associations with climate scenarios
+10. test/play with the built synth, and define a sound that associates with a climate condition, defining associations with climate scenarios